cobianzo/nutrition-wp/README.md

 # TODO:

-✅ finish the block for aliment in the backend insert realistic data: All aliments for the example pdf.
+✅ finish the block for aliment in the backend
+✅ insert realistic data: All aliments for the example pdf.
 Create the diet.
-Start using the default template for every term. create pattern day-of-week, with an empty aliment. sync all personal fields: first name, telephone,
+✅ Start using the default template for every term. - ✅create pattern day-of-week, with an empty aliment. sync all personal fields: first name, telephone, Client <=> WP User.
-✅ create restrictions of use of blocks for 'Editor' user
+Create frontend for the Dieta.
+And permissions to be visible only for editor-admin- and owner ✅ create restrictions of use of blocks for 'Editor' user Create a link in the sidebar of Dieta to go back to the client Edit.
+Show link to the diet(s) of a client from the client dashboard.

 # nutrition-wp